WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 * Create a disposable environment (e.g. demo application using real infrastructure on AWS)
 * Provision onto a scheduler (e.g. Borg, Mesos, YARN, Kubernetes) so that your infrastructure does not remain static, but can dynamically schedule Docker containers, Hadoop, Spark, etc.

+### Terraform vs Configuration Management Tools

+Configuration Management tools install and manage software on a machine that already exists.
+Examples of configuration managemnt tools include Chef and Puppet.
+Terraform is not a configuration management tool so you might see it used in conjunction with tools like Chef.
+Terraform focuses on provisioning while a tool like Chef focuses on setting up a resource once it has been created.

+### Terraform vs CloudFormation and Heat

+There are tools like CloudFormation that allow the details of an infrastructure be described in a configuration file.
+However, Terraform is cloud-agnostic and allows multiple providers and services to be combined and composed.

+Terraform also separates the planning phase from the execution phase by using an execution plan.
+You run `terraform plan` to refresh the current state of an execution plan (using the configuration) and an action plan is generated.
+You can run `terraform graph` to visualize the plan, that way you can visualize dependent ordering.

+### Terraform vs Boto and Fog

+There are libraries like Boto and Fog that have native access to cloud providers and services by using their APIs.
+Terraform does not give low-level programmatic access to providers, but instead provides a high level syntax for describing how cloud resources and serviecs should be created, provisioned, and combined.